edunham/site/2017/06/27/internet_safety.rst

 different throwaway identity, and least anonymous to produce everything under a single identity even if it's made up.

-Producing information psuedonymously is when you use a fake name and biography, but otherwise go about the internet as the same person from day to day.
-The technical mechanics of producing a single psuedonymous post are identical to what I described for acting "anonymously", but I differentiate psyedonymity from anonymity in that the former is continuous -- you can form friendships with other humans under a psuedonym.
+Producing information pseudonymously is when you use a fake name and biography, but otherwise go about the internet as the same person from day to day.
+The technical mechanics of producing a single pseudonymous post are identical to what I described for acting "anonymously", but I differentiate psyedonymity from anonymity in that the former is continuous -- you can form friendships with other humans under a psuedonym.

-The major hazard to a psuedonymous online presence is that if you aggregate enough details about your physical life under a single account, someone reading all those details might use them to figure out who you are offline.
+The major hazard to a pseudonymous online presence is that if you aggregate enough details about your physical life under a single account, someone reading all those details might use them to figure out who you are offline.
 This is addressed by private forums and boards, which limit the number of